cyx441984694/allure-helloworld/README.md

-# Hellow world to allure and pytest
+# Hello world to allure and pytest

 ## How to use
 1. install `allure`